 From this passage we get the phrase “Kill your darlings,” and it’s been a mantra of writers like Faulkner and Stephen King.
 But it’s not just writers that need to kill their darlings but all creatives.
 Designers have this problem, too.
 I’ve seen developers fight tooth and nail for a chunk of code that, while elegant, isn’t necessary or fails to handle requirements well.

 When I was younger I never edited my e-mails and blog posts.
 As I’ve grown older I’ve found myself proofreading even the smallest e-mails just to make sure I’m not obscuring my response behind gaudy prose.
 In design, I am still learning to let go, but I’m getting better.

-I now believe the mark of a great creative is being willing to kill their darlings with pity or regret, to understand that this is all part of a longer creative journey, and the only way forward is to kill your darlings.
+I now believe the mark of a great creative is being willing to kill their darlings without pity or regret, to understand that this is all part of a longer creative journey, and the only way forward is to kill your darlings.